-- 1. To serve as a sentencing option and a response to crime in order to moderate future criminal behavior and victimization. - 2.
+- 1. To serve as a sentencing option and a response to crime in order to moderate and deter future criminal behavior and victimization. - 2.
 To support people in an individualized process of restoration and repair of harm to the person, to the victim, and to the community. - 3.
-To initiate behavior change through the coordination, brokering, and provision of educational, therapeutic, and skill-building services. - 4.
-To help people account for their behavior in the interest of supervision, harm reduction, serving justice, and safer community placement. - 5.
-To achieve an effective balance of accountability, behavior change, risk reduction, recidivism reduction, and reparation of harm in consideration of public safety. - 6.
+To initiate behavior change through the coordination, brokering, and provision of individualized educational, therapeutic, and skill-building services, as needed. - 4.
+To help people account for their behavior through supervision, harm reduction, serving justice, and safer community placement. - 5.
+To achieve an effective balance of accountability, behavior change, risk reduction, recidivism reduction, and reparation of harm in consideration of public safety and justice to the victim. - 6.
 To serve as a cost-effective option for appropriate individuals who would benefit from community supervision. - 7.
-To honor the rights and voice of victims of crime
+To honor the statutory and constitutional rights and voice of victims of crime.